Go Dictionary Fundamentals

 The program output is as follows:

-Note that when initializing a dictionary in Go, a comma needs to be added after the last element.
+Note that when initializing a dictionary in Go, a comma must be added after each element, including the last one.

 Adding and Updating Dictionary Elements